-Credits realized as a result of uninvested cash balances are used to reduce the Funds' custodian and transfer agent expenses.
+Credits realized as a result of uninvested cash balances are used to reduce the Fund's custodian and transfer agent expenses.
 Realized credits reduce Other Expenses and the adviser's obligation under the contractual expenses limitation.

-The Funds have an expense offset arrangement with the custodian bank and transfer agent whereby custodian and transfer agent fees may be paid indirectly by credits on the Funds' uninvested cash balance, including a Fund's cash reserves or uninvested amounts held in a Fund's bank deposit account.
+The Fund has an expense offset arrangement with the custodian bank and transfer agent whereby custodian and transfer agent fees may be paid indirectly by credits on the Fund's uninvested cash balance, including the Fund's cash reserves or uninvested amounts held in the Fund's bank deposit account.
 These credits are used to reduce Fund expenses.
-To the extent any credits are earned, the Adviser would benefit from a reduction in the contractual expense limitation obligation for a Fund by an amount equal to the amount of credits earned.
+To the extent any credits are earned, the Adviser would benefit from a reduction in the contractual expense limitation obligation for the Fund by an amount equal to the amount of credits earned.
 As a result, the Adviser could be deemed to have an incentive to leave greater balances at the custodian, since it receives the benefit of any expense offset credit.
 The Fund's Board of Trustees periodically reviews and evaluates the expense offset arrangements.